In Difficult Times - A Unique Perspective

 I was a soldier for over 27 years.
 I have operated around the world on many different operations and my proudest moments were when I was involved in peacekeeping operations, ensuring people were able to lead their lives free from tyranny and violence, both mental and physical.
-Or indeed bringing people to justice for the crimes they commit ensuring that justice does takes place.
+Or indeed bringing people to justice for the crimes they commit ensuring that justice does take place.

 For me, it has always been paramount to try to prevent things from happening rather than having to deal with the consequences when they do.
 That said, we know at times we need to have the strength of character to stand up for all we hold dear.

 The terrible events of the last few weeks in the UK have once again highlighted the need for all of us to remember the key values we need on our journey through life, values that can and should guide our thinking and behaviour.
 In doing so, we avoid simple knee-jerk responses and repercussions that only serve to make things worse.
 After all, hate, revenge and anger are not values that serve any of us.